nicholastay/personal-web/content/post/2022-09-13-ios-webview-privacy.md

 As mentioned in the reference post, it isn't foolproof and can be worked around -- but, I still think it's a valuable step in raising awareness (but also for myself to check if some app is being a bad boy!).

-**Let this be a lesson to all of us to not trust in-app browsers on iOS!**
+**Let this be a lesson to all of us to not trust in-app browsers on iOS!** Use the 'Open in Safari' option whenever possible!

 You can find a copy of the script [in the assets folder of this site](/assets/privacy-protect.js), and use it as a reference for your own if you're interested on building something similar for your site -- rest assured it is licensed under the usual BSD-2-Clause.

-Note that I only capture very specific events that have the capability to be malicious, i.e. event listeners and script tags.
-Otherwise, common browser extensions may also fire off the warnings!
-There definitely is room for improvement here though, e.g. only looking for specific known ones.

 ---

-As a next step, I'd like to see if I can somehow make the protection a little more robust, but without having to be too invasive on the browser (i.e. overriding every JavaScript function lol) or losing functionality (e.g. comments section below).

-An idea I had was something similar to [OpenBSD 'pledge'](https://man.openbsd.org/pledge), where the site could 'pledge' and be given the calls it needs, then lock everyone else out.
-I'm not sure if this is going too far, as userscripts are sometimes fun too!
+To Apple: please implement something like 'app-bound domains', i.e. whitelist of sites that an app can inject into.

+To iOS app developers: please just use `SFSafariViewController` :(